Shan Tinggui: Campaigns and death

-Shan Tinggui is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny come together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Shan Tinggui is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the campaign against Fang La, Shan Tinggui and Wei Dingguo assist Lu Junyi in taking Xuanzhou (宣州; present-day Xuancheng, Anhui) and Huzhou.
-They are later assigned to lead the attack on Shezhou, where they are lured into the city finding its gate open and no one barring the way.
-Falling into a concealed pit, they are killed by soldiers waiting in ambush.
+During the final campaign against Fang La's rebel forces, Shan Tinggui and Wei Dingguo are assigned to attack Shezhou (present-day She County, Anhui), where they are lured into a trap.
+They fall into a concealed pit and get slain by enemy soldiers waiting in ambush.